Computer Support Technician

-- Students who have a math credit more than 3 years old must write the Mathematics Skills Assessment.
+- Students who have a math credit more than three years old must write the Mathematics Skills Assessment

 It is strongly recommended that students have exposure to computers before commencing the program.
 It is also beneficial to have some experience with programming.
 Students are required to own their own computer, communications headset or microphone and have access to the Internet in order to participate in this online program.

 Computers are in widespread use in almost every work site.
-Small businesses, municipal and territorial governments and various non-profit organizations and associations all have this in common, hence, the potential of a career in computer services, support or associated fields is both great and varied.
+Small businesses, municipal and territorial governments and various non-profit organizations and associations all have this in common; hence, the potential of a career in computer services, support or associated fields is both great and varied.
 As well as the office environment, computer sales and service companies are in need of qualified technicians to support the ever-increasing demand for computers.
 A certificate will qualify students for entry-level hardware technician, network technician or junior programmer positions.
-A diploma qualifies students for entry-level network administration jobs or entry level programming jobs as well as providing the basic knowledge and skill required for further training in this field.

 Upon completion of the certificate, students will have achieved: